FlavScents AInsights Entry for 2-methyl-3-tetrahydrofuran thiol (CAS: 57124-87-5)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; use should align with general safety and labeling requirements.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage may be guided by general flavoring regulations.

-- Asia: Limited specific data; general safety and labeling standards apply.
+- Asia: Limited specific data; general flavor and fragrance regulations apply.

-- Latin America: No specific data; general safety standards should be adhered to.
+- Latin America: No specific data; general regulatory frameworks for flavors and fragrances apply.

 Citation hooks: FEMA; EFSA; national authority publications